Calculating Axle Position For Your Trailer – Mechanical Elements

 I want to point out that these calculations are based on accurate weight numbers.
 If you cannot load the trailer complete as it is for driving on the road, then these calculations become guesses.
 That is not all bad, because we know the trailer is not loaded exactly the same every time.
 However, the better we set things up, the more accurate calculating axle position will be.

 Secondly, there is nothing magic about exactly 15% tongue weight.
 Anything in that area + or – a couple % is good.
-So, take this all in stride if the numbers don’t come out perfect.
-One key point: We don’t recommend going below 10% tongue weight.
+So, take this all in stride if the numbers do not come out perfect.
+One key point: We do not recommend going below 10% tongue weight.
 15% works a lot better if you can.

 You must make some judgments about distances and loading as you go.
 If your vehicle is capable of a lot more tongue weight, then bias the axles back a little bit.
 On the other hand, if your vehicle is limited at these tongue weights, then use a lower percentage when calculating Ft.
 Higher is better for stability (within reason), but not always practical with your tow vehicle.
 Tongue weight that is too low will absolutely cause stability issues.
 These are judgments you must make.